How to combat brown recluse spiders at home

 He continued to say brown recluse bites are not as common as people think.
 When they do bite, oftentimes, the spider is acting in self-defense.

-“Just because you have them in your house doesn’t necessarily mean that they’re going to bind you and bite you.
+“Just because you have them in your house doesn’t necessarily mean that they’re going to find you and bite you.
 They’re reclusive.
 They’re going to stay away from you,” added Wilgers.

-Flint Hills is the owner of the Brown Reclusionator Pest Control.
+Flint Hills is the owner of the Brown Reclusinator Pest Control.
 He claims there are many places they like to hide.

 He said piles of clothes on the floor are a particularly common place to find them as well.
 Hills uses a special pesticide to eradicate them.